Russian cuisine: Desserts and pastries

 The earliest form of the honey bread was made with just rye flour, honey and berry juice, arriving in Russia by way of Egypt in the 9th century.
 Later preparations dating to the 12th and 13th centuries included spices purchased in the markets of India and the Middle east.
 Tula gingerbread is known as early as 1685, and was historically made by well-known confectioners with gingerbread molds hand carved into planks of wood taken from local birch and pear trees.
+Vyazma gingerbread from the city of Vyazma is also popular.

 Pirozhki (singular: pirozhok; diminutive of pirog [pie]) are small stuffed buns (pies) made of either yeast dough or short pastry.
 They are filled with one of many different fillings and are either baked (the ancient Slavic method) or shallow-fried (known as "priazhenie", this method was borrowed from the Tatars in the 13th century).
 One feature of pirozhki that sets them apart from, for example, English pies is that the fillings used are almost invariably fully cooked.
 The use of chopped hard-boiled eggs in fillings is another interesting feature.
 Six typical fillings for traditional pirozhki are: